GraczykMateusz/Flashcards/README.md

 Hello everyone, today I want to show you my project Astral.
 It's simple flashcards web application that helps me to learn English.
 It's really responsive application.
-You can add/modify/delete flashcards as you wish on your mobile or desktop.
+You can add/modify/delete flashcards as you wish on mobile/desktop and import/export your flashcards.
-Also, I added function for adding images to get better score in remembering words.
+Also, I added function for adding images (which are resized if needed) to get better score in remembering words.
 Project has improvements such as a timer that counts down from 20 minutes to 0.
 I had been working on him around a few months at my free time.
 To be fair to You and me, it's not one of my best projects.